carbonblack/carbon-black-cloud-sdk-python/docs/notifications-migration.rst

 The other modification required is that where the Notifications was a read one queue, Alerts are retrieved using a search.
 An example script with the polling logic implemented is in the GitHub Repository, `alerts_bulk_export.py in GitHub Examples <https://github.com/carbonblack/carbon-black-cloud-sdk-python/tree/develop/examples/platform>`_.

-There is also an guide to `Alert Bulk Export <http://localhost:1313/reference/carbon-black-cloud/guides/alert-bulk-export/>`_ on the developer network with a detailed explanation of the logic.
+There is also a guide to `Alert Bulk Export <http://localhost:1313/reference/carbon-black-cloud/guides/alert-bulk-export/>`_ on the developer network with a detailed explanation of the logic.